rozek/node-red-web-server-examples/README.md

 Unforeseen errors are caught by a generic "catch" node and result in a response with status code 500 ("Internal Server Error")

+Node-RED's debug console serves as a kind of "logger" and informs about any served files or occurred errors.

 ![](examples/simple-web-server.png)

 Simply import the [example from this repo](examples/simple-web-server.json) into your Node-RED workspace and deploy.
 You may then test your server either by navigating your browser to `{{BaseURL}}/simple-web-server` or using the included Postman collection.
 Currently, the `public` folder contains two files only, but you are free to add as many files as you like.